moorepants/dissertation/systemidentification.rst

 minima for the general problem, even when reducing the number of outputs to one.

-:ref:`Figure 7 <figExampleFit>` shows a typical example input and output data for a single run (#596) with both steer torque and lateral force as inputs.
+:ref:`Figure 13.7<figExampleFit>` shows a typical example input and output data for a single run (#596) with both steer torque and lateral force as inputs.
 The plot compares the simulation response of the input to the measured response.
 Notice that the identified model predicts the trajectory extremely well.